marcoverpas/keynote_speech_Florence/README.md

 To address these challenges, an effective strategy is to develop the model by assembling pre-existing blocks drawn from the literature.
 This approach enables the creation of a *toy model* suitable for preliminary comparative-dynamics exercises, which can subsequently be adapted to reflect the institutional specificities of the country or area under consideration.

-In this lecture, we will employ three main blocks.
-The SFC skeleton of the model will be drawn from one of the simplest SFC frameworks, the so-called *Model PC* (see [Godley and Lavoie, 2007, ch.
+In this lecture, we will employ three main blocks:

+- The SFC skeleton of the model will be drawn from one of the simplest SFC frameworks, the so-called *Model PC* (see [Godley and Lavoie, 2007, ch.
 4](https://github.com/marcoverpas/keynote_speech_Florence/tree/main?tab=readme-ov-file#references)).

-The interdependencies across industries will be modelled following the standard IO literature ([Miller and Blair, 2009, chs 1-2](https://github.com/marcoverpas/keynote_speech_Florence/tree/main?tab=readme-ov-file#references)).
-Finally, the ecological block will be adapted from [Dafermos, Nikolaidi, and Galanis (2017)](https://github.com/marcoverpas/keynote_speech_Florence/tree/main?tab=readme-ov-file#references).
+- The interdependencies across industries will be modelled following the standard IO literature ([Miller and Blair, 2009, chs 1-2](https://github.com/marcoverpas/keynote_speech_Florence/tree/main?tab=readme-ov-file#references)).

+- The ecological block will be adapted from [Dafermos, Nikolaidi, and Galanis (2017)](https://github.com/marcoverpas/keynote_speech_Florence/tree/main?tab=readme-ov-file#references).

 ### 2.1 - Model PC